-Brain metastases, or cancer, travels from its site of origin to the brain via the bloodstream, having begun as cancer in a different part of the body (most commonly the skin, breasts or lungs).
+Brain metastases, or cancer, travels from its site of origin to the brain via the bloodstream.
+This cancer begins in a different part of the body (most commonly the skin, breasts or lungs).

 Symptoms of Cancer’s Spread